 Conclusion

 So there we have it, Scotland is a country but within the political union of the United Kingdom.
-If Scotland democratically voted for independence, Scotland would then not only be a country but an independent country.
+It has its own parliament, its own legal system, its own education system, and its own national identity.
+What it doesn't have is full sovereignty.
+If Scotland democratically voted for independence, Scotland would then not only be a country but an independent country with full control over all its affairs.

 All information was correct at the time of writing, please check things like entry costs and opening times before you arrive.